 DISCUSSION:

-One of the most critical parts of the protocol is how to preserve intact OXPHOS complexes during sample preparation, storage and gel electrophoresis.
+One of the most critical parts of the protocol is to preserve intact OXPHOS complexes during sample preparation, storage and gel electrophoresis.
 Thus, mitochondria should be isolated at +4 °C and the samples should not undergo freeze-thaw cycles.
 OXPHOS complexes can only tolerate one freeze-thaw cycle during the whole procedure.
 Multiple freeze-thaw cycles destroy OXPHOS complexes (Figure 1B).
 Control and experimental samples that are to be compared should be prepared in parallel to avoid any differences in storage conditions, which might give misleading results.
 If it is not possible to perform all the steps of the protocol in parallel with all the samples, we recommend to freeze washed cell pellets at -80 °C (step 1.4 in this protocol) and later carry out the rest of the protocol for all the samples together at least until gel electrophoresis.
 Special attention should be paid to the cleanliness of the electrophoresis apparatus (tank, cassette).
 If the same apparatus is used for SDS-PAGE, wash it very well before BN-PAGE.
 Any residual SDS can cause dissociation of the OXPHOS complexes during electrophoresis.

 High-quality gradient gels are another critical part of the protocol.
 Precast gels for blue native PAGE are commercially available; however, it is not recommended to use them, since the buffers used for commercial gels might have a composition, which is different from the sample buffers.
 The gradient of the gel used here (6-15%) is optimal for separation of individual OXPHOS complexes.
 To detect higher-order supramolecular structures of OXPHOS, also known as respiratory chain supercomplexes14, some optimization is required11.